OTD Business Development Fellowship

 During the yearlong program, the Business Development Fellows will be assigned to projects that may require their scientific background and domain expertise and asked to evaluate markets, assess intellectual property and patent landscapes, identify appropriate licensing partners for Harvard technologies, and create marketing campaigns.

-The application process begins when you submit your résumé and a cover letter to senior fellow Tyler Brown.
+The application process begins when you submit your résumé and a cover letter to senior fellow Elizabeth Jaensch.
+See below for complete application details.
 A select number of applicants will be invited to complete a commercialization case study and to interview with members of the OTD Business Development team.
 No prior training is necessary to complete the case study.
 If accepted into the program, OTD Fellows will be required to attend an in-depth, 2-day educational workshop — the Bench-to-Business Boot Camp — as part of their training.
-See below for complete application details.

 Over the course of a year, gain a valuable practical introduction to the fields of technology transfer, intellectual property, business development, and marketing